How to Avoid Scams

 - Don't take on holiday lets instead of a long-term lease.
 You won't have the same tenancy rights and therefore will not be given the same legal protections should anything go wrong.
-There are also rogue landlords trying to get round housing law by letting rooms ro students as holiday lets. so be aware.
+There are also rogue landlords trying to get round housing law by letting rooms to students as holiday lets.
+Be aware.

 - Don't hand over any money before checking that your landlord is registered at Landlord Registration Scotland.

 - Beware requests for payment by Western Union, Bidpay or Money Gram (for transferring money) – these are often a scam!

 - Be suspicious of requests for cash payment.
 Always get a receipt when you hand over money and don’t pay any admin fees.

 - Bring or e-mail your lease to The Advice Place and get it checked over for free!

 If you are in doubt with anything in regards to your lease, get in touch with us at The Advice Place!